ejos-ki/ejos-ki/README.md

 ![Banner](./banner.svg)

 # 💫 About Me:
-Computer Science graduate from Bicol University, Philippines with a strong foundation in front-end web development, software engineering, and problem-solving.
-Has hands-on experience in full-stack development and mobile applications through Internship and organizational involvement, with growing skills in backend and mobile development.
-A Civil Service Professional Level passer and DOST-SEI JLSS Scholar, committed to delivering efficient, user-focused solutions through continuous learning and collaboration.
+Full-stack developer and Computer Science graduate from Bicol University, Philippines, with a solid foundation in front-end engineering, backend systems, and software problem-solving.
+Experienced in building production-grade applications — from geospatial alert systems and multi-tenant SaaS platforms to AI-powered detection tools — through internship, startup co-founding, and organizational involvement.
+A Civil Service Professional Level passer and DOST-SEI JLSS Scholar, committed to writing clean, scalable code and delivering user-focused solutions through continuous learning and collaboration.

 ---